The Low-Income Housing Tax Credit (LIHTC): Defined And Explained

 The Low-Income Housing Tax Credit (LIHTC) is a tax incentive for rental owners and developers who provide affordable housing for low-income residents.
 That means the rent they charge is considered affordable by those whose income falls below the median household income of the area.

-The LIHTC, written into the Tax Reform Act of 1986, was created to get more affordable housing units out there and available to those in need.
-It provides federal funding for the construction or rehabilitation of these types of rental properties.
-Without the credit, most developers wouldn’t invest in these types of properties as they wouldn’t make a profit.
+The LIHTC, written into the Tax Reform Act of 1986, was created by Congress to get more affordable rental housing units out there and available to those in need.
+It provides federal funding for the new construction or rehabilitation of these types of rental properties.
+This tax credit encourages developers to invest in affordable housing over other investment opportunities.

-Who Qualifies For The Low-Income Housing Tax Credit?
+Who Can Take Advantage Of The Low-Income Housing Tax Credit Program?

 Rental property owners and developers who provide affordable housing that meets the specific qualifications may qualify for the LIHTC program.
-Many different types of properties are LIHTC eligible, including single-family homes, apartment buildings, townhouses, duplexes.
+Many types of properties are LIHTC-eligible, including single-family homes, apartment buildings, multifamily homes, townhouses and duplexes.

 While low-income families don’t qualify for the tax credit, they can qualify to live in a LIHTC program property.
 They must apply for residence and meet certain requirements to qualify to live there.